bermarte/js-quiz/planning/development-strategy.md

 - _if you I am registered user_
 - _and I have my login info then I am able to see the answers without taking the quiz_
-- ...

-### REPO
+- [ ] all questions are available
+- [ ] user is able to see the answers by hovering on the question.

-- This user story is developed on the branch `cheat`
+This user story is developed on the branch `cheat`
-- This branch is merged to the `master` branch after completion.
+This branch is merged to the `master` branch after completion.

-### Task A
-all questions are available for loged in users.
-### Task B
-user is able to see the answers by hovering on the question.
-### Task ...

----